time-link/timelink-kleio/README.md

 ( `make show-last` to have timestamp and version info)

+### 2024-01-07 12:20:12 version 12.1.557

+* Fixes problem with server failing if kleio-home does not contain system/conf/kleio #16
+* Improve json version of stru for better tool tips.
+* Fix bug with handling of implicit and explicit list of elements
+* Fixes error when using linked data notation with no link$ statement.
+Now issues warning.

 ### 2023-09-27 14:23:12 version 12.0.550

-Fixes problems with cleaning translation results.
+* Fixes problems with cleaning translation results.
-Now takes into account new "files.json" file.
+* Now takes into account new "files.json" file.

 ### 2023-12-13 18:44:37 version 12.1.554